Hermann Beyfuss

-Hermann Beyfuss (also Beyfus; 7 May 1857 – 2 March 1898) was an Austrian painter.
+Hermann Beyfuss (also Beyfus; 7 May 1857 – 2 March 1898) was a painter from Austria-Hungary.

 Life

 Hermann Beyfuss was born in Vienna on 7 May 1857.
 He studied from 1874 at the Academy of Fine Arts, Vienna under Christian Griepenkerl and Carl Wurzinger; he also studied at the Academy of Fine Arts, Munich.
 He was active in Vienna; and in 1885 became a member of the Vienna Künstlerhaus, where he exhibited mainly genre scenes and portraits.
 He died in Vienna on 2 March 1898.

 Beyfusgasse

 Beyfusgasse (lit.
 'Beyfus-alley'), a Viennese street in Inzersdorf, Liesing, was named in 1954 after the painter.
 It was previously called Siedlergasse.